 The Measurement Setup Expiry Exponent subfield contains an unsigned integer.
 It is encoded according to the conventions in 9.2.2 (Conventions).
 The Measurement Setup Expiry value is equal to ms. It is a time after which the sensing measurement setup is terminated, if there are no frame exchange sequences (see 11.55.1.6 (Sensing measurement setup termination)(#51, #175, #568, #569).

-The BW subfield indicates the maximum bandwidth used to transmit the SI2SR, SR2SI, or SR2SR NDP as part of a TB or non-TB sensing measurement instance.
+The BW subfield indicates the requested (#1111) bandwidth used to transmit the SI2SR, SR2SI, or SR2SR NDP as part of a TB or non-TB sensing measurement instance.
 The encoding of this subfield is given in Table 9- 127i (BW field format).

-The Max TX HE-LTF Repetition subfield is set to the maximum number of HE-LTF repetitions that the sensing responder uses in the transmission of an SR2SI or SR2SR NDP that is a HE Ranging NDP or a HE TB Ranging NDP.
+The TX HE-LTF Repetition subfield is set to the requested (#1112) number of HE-LTF repetitions that the sensing responder uses in the transmission of an SR2SI or SR2SR NDP that is a HE Ranging NDP or a HE TB Ranging NDP.
 The subfield is set to the number of HE-LTF repetitions minus 1.

-The Max RX HE-LTF Repetition subfield is set to the maximum number of HE-LTF repetitions that the sensing responder uses in the reception of an SI2SR or SR2SR NDP that is a HE Ranging NDP or a HE TB Ranging NDP.
+The RX HE-LTF Repetition subfield is set to the requested (#1111) number of HE-LTF repetitions that the sensing responder uses in the reception of an SI2SR or SR2SR NDP that is a HE Ranging NDP or a HE TB Ranging NDP.
 The subfield is set to the number of HE-LTF repetitions minus 1.

-The Max TX STS subfield indicates for bandwidths less than or equal to the value signaled in the BW field, the maximum number of space-time streams that the sensing responder uses in the transmission of an SR2SI or SR2SR NDP in TB or non-TB sensing measurement instances minus 1.
+The (#1113) TX STS subfield indicates for bandwidths less than or equal to the value signaled in the BW field, the requested number of space-time streams that the sensing responder uses in the transmission of an SR2SI or SR2SR NDP in TB or non-TB sensing measurement instances minus 1.

-The Max RX STS subfield indicates for bandwidths less than or equal the value signaled in the BW field, the number of space-time streams that the sensing responder uses in the reception of an SI2SR or SR2SR NDP in TB or non-TB sensing measurement instances minus 1.
+The (#1114) RX STS subfield indicates for bandwidths less than or equal the value signaled in the BW field, the requested (#1317) number of space-time streams that the sensing responder uses in the reception of an SI2SR or SR2SR NDP in TB or non-TB sensing measurement instances minus 1.

 The Number of RX Antennas subfield indicates the number of antennas that the sensing responder uses in the reception of an SR2SR or an SI2SR NDP in TB or non-TB sensing measurement instances minus 1.

-The Max TX HE-LTF Repetition and Max TX STS subfields are reserved if the Sensing Transmitter field is set to 0.
+The (#1112) TX HE-LTF Repetition and (#1113)TX STS subfields are reserved if the Sensing Transmitter field is set to 0.

-The Max RX HE-LTF Repetition, Max RX STS, and Number of RX Antennas subfields are reserved if the Sensing Receiver field is set to 0.
+The (#1111) RX HE-LTF Repetition, (#1114) RX STS, and Number of RX Antennas subfields are reserved if the Sensing Receiver field is set to 0.

 The Report Timestamp subfield is reserved if the Sensing Receiver subfield is set to 0, or if the Sensing Measurement Report Requested subfield is set to 0.
 If the Sensing Receiver subfield is set to 1 and the Sensing Measurement Report Requested subfield is set to 1,